 A player's strategy is called minimal if the voting strategy conditions on all pieces of information that are acquired.
-For instance, consider information-acquisition strategy Subscribe-InvestIFF against: When an own signal has been acquired after vote recommendation against, the voting behavior must differ between signal realization a and signal realization b to be part of a minimal strategy.
-Observe that for any strategy that is not minimal, the voting behavior can be mimicked by a strategy with lower costs, saving c or
+For instance, consider information-acquisition strategy Subscribe-InvestIFF against: When an own signal has been acquired after vote recommendation against, the voting behavior must differ between signal realization a and signal

-&lt;sup>49We are particularly thankful to Maximilan Janisch and Thomas Lehéricy who suggested this proof idea for this proposition.
+&lt;sup>36We are particularly thankful to Maximilan Janisch and Thomas Lehéricy who suggested this proof idea for this proposition.
 Interestingly, it can be applied to asymmetric equilibria, but not to symmetric equilibria.
 The reason is that when studying symmetric equilibria, the space under consideration changes because deviations to strategies that thus form an asymmetric strategy profile are admitted.
+An alternative proof approach would consider our game as a game with a potential function in the sense of (Monderer and Shapley, 1996).

-&lt;sup>50Then there are 16 strategies for each shareholder.
+&lt;sup>37Then there are 16 strategies for each shareholder.
+We restrict attention to pure strategies.

-f or both.
-A strategy profile(!) is called minimal if all players' strategies are minimal and if any player's reduction of information acquisition (not subscribing and/or not acquiring an own signal) changes the outcome with positive probability.
+realization b to be part of a minimal strategy.
+Observe that for any strategy that is not minimal, the voting behavior can be minicked by a strategy with lower costs, saving c or f or both.
+A strategy profile(!) is called minimal if all players' strategies are minimal and if any player's reduction of information acquisition (not subscribing and/or not acquiring an own signal) changes the decision quality.
 Now let $S^ \subset S^{max}$ be the strategy profiles that are minimal and lead to maximal decision quality.

 We first show, as Claim 1, that all $\sigma^ \in S^$ are equilibria.
 A shareholder can only achieve higher utility than in $\sigma^$ by higher decision quality or lower costs.
 Higher decision quality is impossible per definition.
-Lower costs reduce decision quality because $\sigma^$ is minimal and decision quality is maximal.
+Lower costs reduce decision quality because $\sigma^$ is minimal.
+As costs are by assumption sufficiently small, lower costs that reduce decision quality are not an improvement.